SmanGenius/Getting-and-Cleaning-Data-Course-Project/codebook.md

 # About the variables.

-In the final dataset you can find the next variables.
+In the final dataset you can find the next variables. for each direction (x,y,z) is a variable

 1. "tBodyAcc mean X"  "tBodyAcc mean Y"  "tBodyAcc mean Z"